anton-smirnov-robert/weaver/content/Where am I?.md

 It forces *me* to make (**relatively**) clear sentences and proper notes.
 However, I've soon realized that the best note is the one you can throw away when you've finished it...

-Now, Weaver is rather an intertwined network of information that makes sense to me.
+Weaver is therefore rather an intertwined network of information that makes sense to me.
-It continuously needs work to be maintained, not to fade out in forgotten binaries on the internet.
+It continuously needs work to be maintained as such, not to fade out in forgotten binaries on the internet.
-Weaver does not matter as such.
+Weaver is not a goal in itself.
 It is like a daily exercise, for leaving the nest with some knowledge.

 ![](images/weaver.png)
 <p style="text-align: center;"> <sub> Image: Village weaver (Ploceus cucullatus).
 Credits: K.B.
 Newman—NHPA/Encyclopædia Britannica, Inc. </sub></p>